 Local Emergency Planning Committee

-The Local Emergency Planning Committee (LEPC) is the coordination and oversight body for hazardous materials located in Yakima County and falls under the Yakima Valley Office of Emergency Management.
+The Local Emergency Planning Committee (LEPC) is the coordination and oversight body for hazardous materials located in Yakima County and falls under Yakima Valley Emergency Management.
 The committee's mandate, by Federal legislation, is to carry out the requirements of the Emergency Planning and Community Right-to-Know Act (EPCRA) of 1986.

 The LEPC is tasked with developing local hazardous materials response plans.
 This includes identifying resources and response capabilities, conducting needs assessments of emergency response personnel and equipment and establishing memorandums of understanding with other agencies regarding hazardous materials incidents.